heim/lejos-nxt-projects/README.markdown

-## Installasjonsveileding for IT-hipstere
+## Installation for IT-hipsters

     $ cd lib && ./install.sh

- skru mindstorms i firmware-update modus (hold inn reset-knapp i 4 sek)
+ put the nxt-brick in firmware-update mode and run the following commands

     $ ./flash_firmware.sh